Board of Directors

 Dr. Carter was appointed Chairman of the Board of Xencor, Inc. in December 2009.
 In November 2009, he joined Immune Design Corp. where he serves as Executive Chairman of the Board.
 In addition to his duties at Immune Design, Dr. Carter serves as Chairman of the Board at the TB Alliance, and is a member of a number of other Boards, including Moksha8, QLT, Inc., and Dr. Reddy’s Lab.
 Prior to joining Immune Design, Dr. Carter was a member of the management team at ZymoGenetics, Inc. where he held various positions, including Chief Executive Officer from April 1998 to January 2009.
 Dr. Carter first joined ZymoGenetics in 1986 as Vice President of Research and Development.
 In 1988 Novo Nordisk A/S acquired ZymoGenetics and, in 1994, Dr. Carter was promoted to Corporate Executive Vice President and Chief Scientific Officer for Novo Nordisk.
 In 2000, Dr. Carter led the negotiations that established ZymoGenetics as an independent company from Novo Nordisk.
 As CEO, he was instrumental in transforming ZymoGenetics from the research arm of a European biopharmaceutical company to a company that developed and commercialized Recothrom®.
 Dr. Carter also held various positions of increasing responsibility at G.D.
 Searle & Co., Ltd. from 1982 to 1986 and was a Lecturer at Trinity College, University of Dublin from 1975 to 1982.
 He received a B.Sc. with Honors in Botany from the University of Nottingham, England, and a Ph.D. in Microbiology from Queen Elizabeth College, University of London.

 Robert F. Baltera, Jr. is a seasoned pharmaceutical industry executive and board member of several healthcare companies.
-Most recently, he was the CEO of Amira Pharmaceuticals, which was acquired by Bristol-Meyers Squibb Company for $325M upfront and $150M in future milestones.
+Mr. Baltera currently serves as an entrepreneur-in-residence at the venture capital firm of Frazier Healthcare Partners and is chief executive officer of Hawkeye Therapeutics, a company funded by Frazier Healthcare.
+In 2015, he served as chief executive officer and a member of the board of directors of Laguna Pharmaceuticals, a private biopharmaceutical company.
+From 2007 to 2011, he was the chief executive officer of Amira Pharmaceuticals, which was acquired by Bristol-Meyers Squibb Company in 2011.
 He was instrumental in focusing Amira's development efforts, strengthening its pipeline and forging key collaborations with partners such as GlaxoSmithKline.
-Before becoming Amira’s CEO, Mr. Baltera worked for 17 years at Amgen, during which time he held a number of senior management positions, the last being vice president of corporate and contract manufacturing.
+Prior to Amira, Mr. Baltera worked for 17 years at Amgen, during which time he held a number of senior management positions, the last being vice president of corporate and contract manufacturing.
 Mr. Baltera served as the team leader responsible for the approval of Kineret™ in rheumatoid arthritis, a highlight of his many accomplishments while at Amgen.

-Mr. Baltera serves in senior roles in several organizations, including the Executive Chairman of the Board of Directors of Adheron Therapeutics, member Board of Directors Organovo Holdings (ONVO), member Board of Directors of Panmira Pharmaceuticals, member Board of Directors of San Diego Venture Group, and member the Board of Trustees of the Keck Graduate Institute.
+Mr. Baltera serves in senior roles in several organizations, including as a member of the board of directors of Organovo Holdings (ONVO), Panmira Pharmaceuticals, Ruga Corporation and the San Diego Venture Group, and as a member the Board of Trustees of the Keck Graduate Institute.
 Mr. Baltera has an M.B.A. from the Anderson School at UCLA and earned his B.S. in microbiology and a M.S. in genetics from The Pennsylvania State University.
 In 2013 Mr. Baltera was awarded the Eberly College of Science (Pennylvania State University) Outstanding Alumni Award.

-Mr. Gustafson has more than 20 years of diverse experience in corporate finance, with 15 years in senior management roles leading the finance departments of multi-faceted, dynamic and growth oriented biopharmaceutical industry organizations.
+Mr. Gustafson has more than 25 years of diverse experience in corporate finance, with 15 years in senior management roles leading the finance departments of multi-faceted, dynamic and growth oriented biopharmaceutical industry organizations.
 Currently, Mr. Gustafson serves as executive vice president, chief financial officer and principal accounting officer at Spectrum Pharmaceuticals, Inc. Prior to that, he served as chief financial officer at Halozyme Therapeutics, Inc., a publicly-traded biopharmaceutical company, where he managed several successful financings and established a three year mid-range planning process to align resource allocations to long term strategic goals.
-Before Halozyme, Mr. Gustafson worked at Amgen for over 18 years most recently as vice president, finance, with responsibility for financial planning and cost accounting for worldwide manufacturing covering seven manufacturing sites.
-During his tenure at Amgen, Mr. Gustafson also served as CFO of Amgen International and resided in Zug, Switzerland.
-Mr. Gustafson holds a Bachelors of Arts degree in accounting from North Park University in Chicago and a Masters in business administration from University of California, Los Angeles.
+Before Halozyme, Mr. Gustafson worked at Amgen for over 18 years, most recently as vice president, finance, with responsibility for financial planning and cost accounting for worldwide manufacturing covering seven manufacturing sites.
+During his tenure at Amgen, Mr. Gustafson also served as treasurer, vice president, finance and chief financial officer of Amgen International based in Switzerland.
+Mr. Gustafson holds a B.A. degree in accounting from North Park University in Chicago and an M.B.A. from University of California, Los Angeles.